-As of March 31, 2023 and December 31, 2022, GUCC had cash of \$55,032 and \$98,254 held outside the Trust Account, respectively.
+As of December 31, 2022, GUCC had cash of \$98,254 held outside the Trust Account.
 GUCC intends to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, and structure, negotiate and complete a business combination.